seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 There you shall find that Portia was the doctor,
 Nerissa there her clerk: Lorenzo here
 Shall witness I set forth as soon as you
-And even but now return’d; I have not yet
+And even but now return'd; I have not yet
-Enter’d my house.
+Enter'd my house.
 Antonio, you are welcome;
 And I have better news in store for you
 Than you expect: unseal this letter soon;
 There you shall find three of your argosies